Text Size UP -- Text Size DOWN Print This Page

 Because of the weak economy, SHF closed its doors at the end of 2010.
 But working for SHF was a wonderful experience, both in forming lifelong relationships with his students, and in learning how to teach and relay technical information in an understandable way.
 That was always the challenge, and still is today.

 Also during his time with SHF, John assisted other retirement communities in creating senior training labs and setting up computer learning programs.
 He still contracts and provides the learning for one of those communities, the AgeWell Computer Education Center at the Landing, in Lincoln, Nebraska.
-This particular computer lab is state of the art, and along with his lead instructor and lab manger, Wayne Casper, they provide over 40 different class offerings from the very basic for those just getting started, to the more advanced for those who want to learn eBay, Facebook, Photoshop editing, or PC maintenance.
+This particular computer lab is state of the art, and there john provides over 45 different class offerings from the very basic for those just getting started, to the more advanced for those who want to learn eBay, Facebook, Photoshop editing, or PC maintenance.

 John also continues to be an adjunct instructor at the College of St. Mary n Omaha.
 He’s been teaching computer-science related classes there since 1988, including web page design, database management, various programming and digital imaging classes, and advanced business applications.
 Teaching at the college level has been a great balance to teaching seniors technology, and by blending the methods used for each group, John has come up with some unique insights on technology learning.